The spectrum of the Poincar{\'e} operator in an ellipsoid: Some properties of

-where $\{\mathfrak{e}_j\}_{j\leq N}$ are real-valued basis elements of ${\cal V}_n ^0$ and $\vec{\alpha} = (\alpha_1, \dots, \alpha_B)$ contains the complex-valued coefficients of the eigenvector in the chosen basis.
-Different algorithms have been proposed to explicitly construct polynomial bases of ${\cal V}_n ^0$, which all involve non-orthogonal basis elements in ellipsoids \cite{lebovitz1989stability,wu2011high,ivers2017enumeration}.
-To determine the modal coefficients in expansion (\ref{eq:expandpolynomial}), we employ here a projection method \cite{vidal2023precession}.
-We substitute expansion (\ref{eq:expandpolynomial}) in equation (\ref{equ:NSL}) and, then, we project the resulting equation onto every basis element $\mathfrak{e}_i$ such that
+where $\{\mathfrak{e}_j\}_{j\leq N}$ are real-valued basis elements of $\mathcal{V}_n ^0$, and $\vec{\alpha} = (\alpha_1, \dots, \alpha_B)$ contains the complex-valued coefficients of the eigenvector in the chosen basis.
+Different algorithms have been proposed to explicitly construct polynomial bases of $\mathcal{V}_n ^0$, which all involve non-orthogonal basis elements in ellipsoids \cite{lebovitz1989stability,wu2011high,ivers2017enumeration}.
+To determine the modal coefficients in expansion \eqref{eq:expandpolynomial}, we employ a projection method \cite{vidal2024igw}.
+We substitute expansion \eqref{eq:expandpolynomial} in equation \eqref{equ:NSL} and, then, we project the resulting equation onto every basis element $\mathfrak{e}_i$ such that

 where the volume integration is performed analytically in ellipsoids \cite{lebovitz1989stability}.
 This procedure gives an exact system of equations that can be written in the form of a generalized eigenvalue problem as $A \vec{\alpha} = i \lambda B \vec{\alpha}$, where $[A,B]$ are $N\times N$ real-valued matrices.
 The matrix B is definite positive but, since the basis elements are not mutually orthogonal in ellipsoids, it is not diagonal.
-Moreover, the two matrices $[A,B]$ can become ill-conditioned for some polynomial degrees (usually when $n \geq 20$, as also found in prior studies using Cartesian polynomial expansions in ellipsoids \cite{gerick2020pressure,vidal2021kinematic}).
-Thus, we have solved the eigenvalue problem using extended floating-point precision (when required).
+Further details about the mathematical algorithm are given in \cite{vidal2024igw}.
+For the numerics, it turns out that the two matrices $[A,B]$ usually become ill-conditioned when $n \geq 20$ (as also found in prior numerical studies in ellipsoids \cite{gerick2020pressure,vidal2021kinematic}).
+Thus, we have numerically solved the eigenvalue problem using extended floating-point precision.

-As shown in figure \ref{fig:numerics}, a very good quantitative agreement is obtained for non-integrable cases between the asymptotic measure $\pi_\infty^E$ and the numerics.
-Therefore, theorem \ref{theo:dens} can be used to obtain the asymptotic behaviour of the inertial-mode spectrum for any configuration.
+As shown in figure \ref{fig:numerics}, a very good quantitative agreement is obtained between the asymptotic measure $\pi_\infty^E$ given by Theorem \ref{theo:dens} and the numerics for arbitrary cases.
+Therefore, Theorem \ref{theo:dens} can be used to obtain the asymptotic behaviour of the inertial-mode spectrum for any configuration.